UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

     design.add_crossovers(crossovers)
 ```

-There is a method `DNADesign.add_crossover`, but we use the batch method `DNADesign.add_crossovers`.
+There is a method `Design.add_crossover`, but we use the batch method `Design.add_crossovers`.
 This allows us to build up a list of `Crossover`'s first before adding them, which helps to avoid creating circular `Strand`'s in the intermediate stages.

 Now the design should look like this: